-- 1. The Stormwater Monitoring Program requests that the laboratory confirm the reported results against lab bench sheets or other original analytical instrument output.
+- 1. The SMP requests that the laboratory confirm the reported results against lab bench sheets or another original analytical instrument output.
 Any calculation or reporting errors should be corrected and reported by the laboratory in an amended laboratory report. - 2.
 If the previous step does not identify improperly reported results, then the analytical laboratory should be asked to identify any possible sources of contamination in the laboratory. - 3.
 If no laboratory contamination is identified, then a note should be made that documents that the equipment blank results indicate that the sample equipment may have introduced contamination into the blank samples.

-When practical, remedial measures are initiated by the Stormwater Monitoring Program to replace or re-clean sampling equipment and re-analyze equipment blank samples in an effort to eliminate field contamination.
-Only the results of field-initiated and laboratory-initiated QA/QC samples associated with the environmental samples collected for any given monitoring event are used to qualify Stormwater Monitoring Program environmental samples.
+When practical, remedial measures are initiated by the SMP to replace or re-clean sampling equipment and reanalyze equipment blank samples in an effort to eliminate field contamination.
+Only the results of field-initiated and laboratory-initiated QA/QC samples associated with the environmental samples collected for any given monitoring event are used to qualify SMP environmental samples.
 However, pre-season analyses provide useful information regarding possible sources of environmental sample contamination and insight into how contamination issues might be resolved.

-Preseason equipment blank "Carboy Blank" (composite bottle) and "Tubing Blank" (intake line cleaned with nitric acid (HNO3) and distilled water) samples were collected for the 2018/19 monitoring year on August 9, 2018.
-The "Tubing Blank" sample was collected through the intake line at MO-OXN after flushing the line with 2 liters of 1% HNO3 (left over acid from the 2016/17 monitoring year so two liters were used to account for any possible degradation) and two liters of distilled water.
+Preseason equipment blank "Tubing Blank" (intake line cleaned with nitric acid (HNO3) and distilled water) and "Carboy Blank" (composite bottle) samples were collected for the 2019/20 monitoring year on August 19 and 21,

+2020, respectively.
+The "Tubing Blank" sample was collected through the intake line at MO-MPK after flushing the line with 1 liter of 1% HNO3 and 2 liters of distilled water.
 The Carboy Blank samples were split off at the laboratory from ultrapure deionized water that had been added to a clean composite bottle and left to sit in a cooler on ice (at 0 - 4 degrees Celsius) for 24 hours.
-The blanks were analyzed by EPA 200.8 for total metals (iron by EPA 200.7), EPA 353.2 for nitrate+nitrite as nitrogen, and for semi-volatile organics by EPA 625 and EPA 525.2 (the primary method used for bis(2-ethylhexyl)phthalate equipment blanks due to its lower RL).
-EPA 245.1 for total mercury was requested on the COC but was missed by the laboratory at sample login and COC review.
-The laboratory submitted a corrective action report for future samples.
+The blanks were analyzed by EPA 200.8 for total metals (iron by EPA 200.7), EPA 245.1 for total mercury, EPA 353.2 for nitrate+nitrite as nitrogen, and for semi-volatile organics by EPA 625 and EPA 525.2 (the primary method used for bis(2-ethylhexyl)phthalate equipment blanks due to its lower RL).